-Our design is developed using React Native, so the application will be available for all types of devices (iOS and Android).
+Our design is developed using the native languages of both Android and iOS, Java and Swift, so two different applications will be created for our solution.
 The application is responsible for connecting to the hardware rack through Bluetooth and authenticating a user, accounting for their permission levels.
 For a user, the application configures their lift, displays their live data, and makes API calls to the existing backend code for database operations such as saving new data or retrieving and displaying past data.

 The hardware rack and the backend are not being implemented or changed by our team.
 The backend and database were developed by a third-party team and we do not have access to the code of either due to the contract our client has with them.
 At the moment, we still do not have information about what data is being stored or the API calls.
 The hardware rack was co-developed by our client and advisor.
 The rack consists of a metal frame and barbell that can be adjusted to different heights.
 The barbell is connected to isometric force sensors that measure the force exerted on both the left and right sides of the barbell.
-The rack's lift data is transmitted from the load cells to a connected application via Bluetooth Low Energy using a STM32 microcontroller.